The 1999 Survey

 UFO Report Types

 An analysis by report type shows a similar breakdown to that found in previous years.
 The percentage of cases of a particular type remains roughly constant from year to year, with minor variations.
 Nocturnal Lights (NLs), for example, comprised 60% of all reports in 1989, had a high of 76% in 1993 and a low of 51% in 1997.
-In 1998, NLs were again 60% of the total.
+In 1999, NLs were 63% of the total.

-NL and ND cases together comprised about 72% of all 1998 UFO reports, so that almost three-quarters of cases occur at night.
+NL and ND cases together comprised almost 80% of all 1999 UFO reports; four out of five UFO sightings occur at night.